Reedy categories which encode the notion of category actions: Introduction

 Much more recently, Moerdijk and Weiss have introduced the dendroidal category $\Omega$ which plays the same role for the structure of a colored operad \cite{mw}.
 The objects are finite rooted trees, specifying every kind of composition that can take place.
 Hence, they were able to understand $(\infty, 1)$-operads as dendroidal diagrams, and Cisinski and Moerdijk have successfully been able to compare many different models which arise in this way \cite{cm-ds}, \cite{cm-simpop}, \cite{cm-ho}.
 Again, a Segal condition is necessary to understand which dendroidal objects can be regarded as some kind of colored operad.

+The goal of the present paper is to give diagrams which govern group actions on categories and group actions on operads.
+The particular type of action we study are called \emph{rooted actions}, see Section \ref{S:catoncat}.
+Since the category $\Delta$ is used not only to encode groups, but categories more generally, we find a category $\Delta \circlearrowright \Delta$ encoding rooted actions of categories on categories and analogously $\Delta \circlearrowright \Omega$ encoding rooted actions of categories on colored operads.
+Restricting to the single-object case and imposing the Bousfield-Segal condition on the part of the diagram giving the acting category gives the special case of group actions.

-In \cite{segaloperads}, we sought to give a proof of an alternative perspective on the Cisinski-Moerdijk results in the case of ordinary single-colored operads, making a comparison to simplicial operads regarded as algebras over the theory of operads.
-However, we wished also to extend this result to have a comparison between the category of simplicial operads with a simplicial group action (where the acting group as well as the action can vary through the category) and some diagram category.
-It was expected that the indexing category for this structure should be built from $\Delta$ and $\Omega$, encoding the acting group and the operad, respectively.
-The development of this category $\dcos$ is the subject of this paper.
+Our motivation for this work arose in \cite{segaloperads}, in which we sought to give a proof of an alternative perspective on the Cisinski-Moerdijk results in the case of ordinary single-colored operads, making a comparison to simplicial operads regarded as algebras over the theory of operads.
+However, we wished also to extend this result to have a comparison between the category of simplicial operads with a simplicial group action (where the acting group as well as the action can vary through the category) and some category of Segal-type diagrams over an appropriate category, namely $\Delta \circlearrowright \Omega$.

+To motivate this construction, let us consider how we think of a group action on an operad; more details are given in \cite[\S 6]{segaloperads}.
+An action of a group $G$ on an operad $P$ is simply an action of $G$ on $P(n)$ for each $n\geq 0$.
+We do not insist upon any compatibility with the structure maps of $P$, so that we include the circle action on the framed little disks operad as an example.
+As another example, suppose that $X$ is a $G$-space; then the endomorphism operad $\mathcal E_X$ has an action of $G$.

-Before we can understand the correct category for group actions on operads, we begin with a method for encoding category actions on categories, which can be restricted to the case of interest, where we have a group action.
-This case is of interest in its own right, as it can, for example, give models for group actions on $(\infty,1)$-categories of various flavors.
+We begin with a method for encoding rooted actions of a category on another category, which can be restricted to the case of interest, where we have a group action.
 The category we obtain is denoted $\Delta \circlearrowright \Delta$.
-We plan to explore this model more extensively in future work.
-We can extend to the diagram $\dcos$ which governs category actions on operads, which answers our original question.
+We can extend to the diagram $\dcos$ which governs rooted actions of categories on operads, which answers our original question.
 In \cite{segaloperads}, we establish the correct Segal condition to use in this framework and give an explicit Quillen equivalence between the corresponding model structure and the one on simplicial operads with a simplicial group action.